-The Syracuse University Maxwell School of Citizenship and Public Affairs partnered with APSIA to host a Public and International Student Advisor (PISA) Workshop for 28 advisors from upstate New York on August 14, 2019.
+The Syracuse University Maxwell School of Citizenship and Public Affairs partnered with APSIA to host a Public and International Service Advisor (PISA) Workshop for 28 advisors from upstate New York on August 14, 2019.

 With financial support from the Robertson Foundation for Government, The Maxwell School is one of three schools selected nationwide to host a PISA Network training.